Only 4 spaces left!

 Mid-September is the ideal time to visit Algonquin Park.
-Historically, the sugar maples in the park have not yet reached peak colours, which means there's a beautiful mix of red and orange with green to contrast, but no "peak colour madness" on the roads and trails.
-In the past few years, this week has seen high bull moose activity, which improves our chances of photographing this majestic animal at its best.
-And, we chose mid-week to give us more freedom to roam without the worry of weekend congestion.
+Historically, the sugar maples in the park have not yet reached peak colours, which means there's no "peak colour madness" on the roads and trails, but you should still see a bit of colour.
+This is also around the start of the moose rut (mating season), which improves your chances of photographing this majestic animal at its best.
+And we chose mid-week to give you more freedom to roam without the worry of weekend congestion.

-Tuesday, September 18 – lunch and dinner at The Mad Musher, accommodations at The Mad Musher or Camp Bongopix Cabins**
+Wednesday, September 18 – lunch, dinner & accommodations at The Mad Musher

-September 18 - 20 – guiding & photography instruction ~ nature, landscapes & wildlife* at The Mad Musher & in and around Algonquin Provincial Park
+September 18 - 20 – guiding & photography instruction by professional photographer, Helen E. Grose ~ nature, landscapes & wildlife at The Mad Musher & in and around Algonquin Provincial Park

 Park permits will be provided for use while on the workshop.